nelsond/thorlabs-mtd415t/README.md

 ## Requirements

 This module requires Python >= 3.4.
+Note that currently all tests also pass for Python 2.7.
+However, support for Python 2.7 may be dropped at any time.

 * `pyserial` >= 3.4